 - Ten Mile Creek

 Please note that statewide fishing and hunting regulations apply and all sportsmen fishing or hunting in New York must have a license on them at all times, except during the statewide Free Fishing Weekend in June.
 Other exclusions apply.
 For more information, visit www.DEC.NY.GOV to learn more.

 Popular Campgrounds in the Catskill Park

 One of the oldest campgrounds in the Catskill Forest Preserve, the region's first settlers gossiped that it was a favorite haunt of the Devil, and a large boulder – "the Devil's Tombstone," sits as a reminder of his rumored presence.

-Or head to North-South Lake Campground, the biggest campground in Greene County, offering a whole host of family-friendly amenities without all the devil nonsense.
+Or head to North-South Lake Campground, the biggest campground in Greene County, offering a whole host of warm-weather, family-friendly amenities without all the devil nonsense.